selliott222/CodeFoo/README.md

 <b> 2) King Kong Questions:</b>

 <p>
 According to the <a href="http://www.esbnyc.com/sites/default/files/esb_fact_sheet_4_9_14_4.pdf">Empire State Realty Trust</a>, the Empire State building stands at 1,250 ft. tall with an antenna that reaches an additional 204 ft.
 The building is about 187 ft. wide and 424 ft. long with an area of about 79,288 square ft. and volume of 37 million cubic feet.
-So to create a rough estimate I will attempt to find how many logs in a single cubic ft. block then mulpitple by the total cubic ft. of the building.
+So to create a rough estimate I will attempt to find how many logs are in single cubic foot block then multiple by the total cubic feet of the building.
 If we assume we are using standard Lincoln logs of about 10 ½ inches in length and ¾ inches in height, then we can construct a hollow cube with 4 sides of 16 logs that reaches 1 ft. in height.
 However, this cube has only a width and length of only 10½ inches.
-Therefore, 1 cubic foot of logs is roughly equal to (4 sides * 16 logs) 64 logs plus an additional
+Therefore, 1 cubic foot of logs is roughly equal to (4 sides * 16 logs) 64 logs plus an additional:
 <br/><br/>
 (10½ / 12 = .875) // length of logs divided by total length of a foot in inches
 <br/>